p0p4k/pflowtts_pytorch/README.md

     - Added 3 choices for estimators, need to make them into hyperparameters and add them to the config file.
     - Thanks to [@zidsi](https://github.com/zidsi) for pointing out typos in the code.
 - [x] (11/21/2023)
     - Added newer samples with better prosody and pronunciation.
 Check out `samples` folder.
-(LJSpeech trained for around 40k steps) _Paper recommends 800k steps._
+(LJSpeech) _Paper recommends 800k steps._
 - [x] Anyone is welcome to contribute to this repo.
 Please feel free to open an issue or a PR.